Major Cybersecurity Incidents & Threats: What Small Businesses Need to Know

 Audit supply-chain dependencies — rotate credentials, eliminate unused libraries, and monitor for typosquatted or suspicious packages.

-Invest in threat detection and redundancy — assume breach is possible; ensure backups, incident response plans, and fallback communication channels (especially critical for public-service systems).
+Invest in threat detection and redundancy — assume a breach is possible.
+Ensure backups, incident response plans, and fallback communication channels, especially critical for public-service systems.

 Comments